 The Shenandoah Valley of Virginia, our beautiful home region, was, before European encroachment, prairie country.
-The double rain shadow from both the Allegheny Front and the Blue Ridge creates a semi-arid climate that favored fire, which favored grasslands of types not often seen again until you hit the Midwest.
-There was a bison herd here, I understand.
+The double rain shadow from both the Allegheny Front and the Blue Ridge creates a semi-arid climate that favored fire, which, in turn, favored grasslands of types not often seen again until you hit the Midwest.
+There was a bison herd and a subspecies of prairie chicken (Heath Hen) here, I understand.

-The picture I have in my mind for this breed is a flock of large, angular, long-legged chickens of a light, drab assortment of tans, browns, and yellows (even varied on the same bird, ideally), with occasional ticks and highlights of black on some of the feathers of the neck, back, and tail ranging widely over a recently grazed paddock, enthusiastically tearing up the cow flops, chasing grasshoppers, stretching tall to harvest grass seed from the heads, and eating plenty of fresh grass themselves.
-And once each day, almost every day, sneaking into the eggmobile to tuck yet another large, olive-toned egg into a nest box.
-I picture them being watched over by an imposing (ten pound minimum and it looks even bigger), alert, courageous, and athletic rooster with a great big black flag of a tail that shimmers and flashes its iridescence, held high in the prairie wind.
-Something of a confluence of the Buckeye, the Black Java, the Black Langshan, and the Buff Brahma, but which lays like a Leghorn, and eats like a bird.
+The picture I have in my mind for this breed is a flock of large, angular, pea-combed, green-footed, long-legged chickens of a light, drab assortment of tans, browns, and yellows (even varied on the same bird, ideally), with ticks and highlights of black on some of the feathers of the hackle, back, and tail ranging widely over a recently grazed paddock, enthusiastically tearing up the cow flops, chasing grasshoppers, stretching tall to harvest grass seed from the heads, and eating plenty of fresh grass themselves.
+And once each day, almost every day, sneaking into the coop to tuck yet another large, olive-toned egg into a nest box.
+I picture them being watched over by an imposing, alert, courageous, and athletic rooster with a great big black flag of a tail that shimmers and flashes its iridescence, held high in the prairie wind.
+Something of a confluence of the Buckeye, the Black Java, the Black Langshan, the Americauna, and the Buff Brahma, but which lays like a Leghorn, and eats like a bird.